wp-plugins/facebook-page-feed-graph-api/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WLV5HPHSPM2BG&lc=AU&item_name=Cameron%20Jones%20Web%20Development¤cy_code=AUD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 4.0
 Tested up to: 4.2.2
-Stable tag: 1.2.5
+Stable tag: 1.3.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 It's time to upgrade from your old like box!
 Display the Facebook Page Plugin from the Graph API using a shortcode or widget.

 == Description ==
-Facebook are depreciating many of their old social plugins on June 23rd 2015, including Activity Feed, Facepile, Like Box and Recommendations.
+As of June 23rd 2015, Facebook **has now deprecated many of their old social plugins**, including Activity Feed, Facepile, Like Box and Recommendations.
 As such, many WordPress plugins that utilise these social plugins will soon stop working.
 This plugin instead uses the Graph API v2.3 to guarantee your WordPress site continues to have full Facebook support.

 This plugin can be used by added the widget to a widget area and filling out the form, or by using the `[facebook-page-plugin]` shortcode to display the plugin wherever you like, as often as you like.